Hryhorii-Struk/Ticket_system_ver2/README.rst

 Production Environment
 ----------------------

-To serve Ticket_systek within a production environment webservers such as Apache or nginx are typically used.
+To serve Ticket_system within a production environment webservers such as Apache or nginx are typically used.
 See the documentation for how to install Apache on Windows.